 Centuries of medical use, backed by modern research

 Marijuana, more accurately referred to as cannabis, has been used as medicine for thousands of years.
-And cutting-edge medical research seems to confirm that cannabis is a valuable aid in the treatment for a wide range medical conditions.
-These include PTSD, pain relief, nausea, spasticity, and movement disorders.
-Cannabis is also a proven appetite stimulant, specifically for those suffering from HIV, the AIDS wasting syndrome, or dementia, among other ailments.
+And cutting-edge medical research seems to confirm that cannabis is a valuable aid for a wide range health challenges.
+These include post-traumatic stress, pain, nausea, spasticity, and movement disorders¹.
+Cannabis is also commonly used as a natural appetite stimulant.

 According to NORML, more than 60 U.S. and international health organizations support granting patients immediate legal access to medicinal marijuana under a physician’s supervision and the majority of US states now regulate its retail access.